Policy-Based Routing OpenWrt Package Documentation

 The following custom user files are provided:

-If you want to create your own custom user files, pease refer to Processing Custom User Files.
+If you want to create your own custom user files, please refer to Processing Custom User Files.

 • Supports strict policy enforcement, even if the policy interface is down – resulting in network being unreachable for specific policy (enabled by default).